Zenaida Cruz-Ducut

 Zenaida Garcia Cruz-Ducut (born February 5, 1956) is a Filipino lawyer and politician.
-She is also former Pampanga's 2nd district representative from 1995 to 2004 and former chair of the Energy Regulatory Commission.
+She represented the Pampanga's 2nd district in the House of Representatives of the Philippines from 1995 to 2004.
+She served as chairman of the Energy Regulatory Commission from 2008 to 2015.

 Early life and education

 Cruz-Ducut was born on February 5, 1956 at Barangay Santa Catalina in Lubao, Pampanga to Bienvenido Cruz, a farmer and Rosario Garcia, a housewife.
 She studied Graciano Paule Elementary School in her primary education and she studied Holy Rosary Academy in Lubao, Pampanga in her secondary education.
 She entered her studies at the Far Eastern University where she received Major in Political Science and Bachelor of Laws.
 In 1986, Cruz-Ducut passed the bar examinations.

 Political career

-In 1992, Cruz-Ducut is entered the politics when she is a councilor of Lubao.
-She ran a congressional seat in the second district of Pampanga and won during the 1995 national elections.
+In 1992, Cruz-Ducut entered politics when she was a councilor of Lubao until 1995.